 Proton vs. Steam Linux Runtime

 Sometimes, you’ll see something called “Steam Linux Runtime” among your Proton options.
 This isn’t another version of Proton.
-It’s an option that allows you to run a version of the game that was built for Linux.
+It’s an option that allows you to run a version of the game that was built for Linux inside a container meant to ensure it operates on your particular distro.
 You can select Steam Linux Runtime if you want to install and run that instead of Proton and the Windows version.

 If you do, you might get a message at launch stating that your Linux operating system isn’t compatible.
 If this happens, you can still proceed and try.
 In our testing, the game sometimes works perfectly anyway.